 There are other methods that God can use to guide us.
 Remember, God knows exactly which direction we should be travelling in life.
 We can, for example, intentionally look to his guidance in life when faced with hard choices.
 Even ‘ask for it‘!
 We can also ‘turn to him in prayer‘ whenever we are faced with challenges, or ‘real’ needs, in life.
 Note that I am not talking about wishlists here.

 So, by actually opening your life to God, and engaging with him through faith, that evidence of his presence will again become much more obvious and positive.
 Of course, once again, I don’t expect that you will be convinced by just one little incident.
 But … once you start putting your faith to the test in life, you will begin to notice an ‘awful lot’ of unlikely ‘high odds’ events happening there.

 As you may well guess, there are some responsibilities for us within our relationship with the Lord.
 The article, “Building sound faith” in this website section briefly discusses them there under Heading 3.

 5.2 As our relationship deepens

-Stronger evidence of the Lord’s existence will become obvious as you begin to shape-up an ongoing, reasonably faithful and trusting relationship with him.
-And as our trust in him grows, from my experience, so does his efforts on our behalf.
-There are a few articles on that subject.
+Stronger evidence of the Lord’s presence in your life will become obvious as you begin to shape-up an ongoing, reasonably ‘faithful‘ and trusting relationship with him.
+You see, as our trust in him grows, so can his efforts on our behalf.
+Again, I refer to our real needs here.
+There are a few articles on that subject in the “God in life” section.
 The article, “Trusting God with your life” is the final one.